tjtanjin/react-chatbotify-docs/docs/examples/real_time_stream.md

 			for await (const chunk of result.stream) {
 				const chunkText = chunk.text();
 				text += chunkText;
+				// inner for-loop used to visually stream messages character-by-character
-				for (let i = offset; i < chunkText.length; i++) {
+				// feel free to remove this loop if you are alright with visually chunky streams for (let i = offset; i < chunkText.length; i++) {
 					// while this example shows params.streamMessage taking in text input,
 					// you may also feed it custom JSX.Element if you wish